Relintai/pandemonium_engine_docs/usage/3d/3d_text.md

 ------------

 In a project, there may be times when text needs to be created as part of a 3D scene and not just in the HUD.
-Godot provides two methods to do this.
+Pandemonium provides two methods to do this.
 The Label3D node and the text mesh for a MeshInstance node.

 This page does **not** cover how to display a GUI scene in a 3D environment.
-For information on how to do that see `this ( https://github.com/godotengine/godot-demo-projects/tree/master/viewport/2d_in_3d )` demo project.
+For information on how to do that see `this ( https://github.com/pandemoniumengine/pandemonium-demo-projects/tree/master/viewport/2d_in_3d )` demo project.

 Label3D